How to pronounce Irish

 IRISH PRONUNCIATION

-Dipthong - sounds like an article of clothing doing the backstroke.
-But instead, when two or more vowels are combined to make a surprising new sound, that's called a 'dipthong.'
-The Irish dipthongs are ae, ea, eo, ia, ua, ei, io, ai, ao, and aoi.
+diphthong - sounds like an article of clothing doing the backstroke.
+But instead, when two or more vowels are combined to make a surprising new sound, that's called a 'diphthong.'
+The Irish diphthongs are ae, ea, eo, ia, ua, ei, io, ai, ao, and aoi.

-Some dipthongs can be pronounced more than one way based on dialect and personal choice.
-We teach our students to say a dipthong any way they want based on any of the acceptable choices.
+Some diphthongs can be pronounced more than one way based on dialect and personal choice.
+We teach our students to say a diphthong any way they want based on any of the acceptable choices.
 We often find that when somebody says 'Your pronunciation is wrong, it should be said this way...," it often means they just haven't heard another dialect's way of pronouncing it.
 (Just like telling somebody in Boston they can't say Bahstin because you like to say Bohstan.)
-Click on the blue letters below to see and hear how the dipthongs are pronounced.
+Click on the blue letters below to see and hear how the diphthongs are pronounced.
 Memorize them:

 ae